If you buy through our links, we may earn an affiliate commission. This supports our mission to get more people active and outside. Learn more

 This workout can help bring fitness, speed, and confidence to your open-water swimming.

-Races might still be a distant goal, but that doesn’t mean you can’t include some race-specific intensity in your workouts.
-This open-water swim workout—from Gerry Rodrigues’ new book, Triathlon Swimming—provides some great race day simulation.
+Race season is heating up, which means it is time to include some race-specific intensity in your workouts.
+This open-water swim workout – from Gerry Rodrigues’ book, Triathlon Swimmingprovides some great race-day simulation.
 It provides highly valuable race practice because each loop involves a race start, race takeout effort, sighting, practice turning around buoys, drafting, pack swimming (if swimming with others, which is highly recommended), and exits.
 This workout can really help bring confidence, as well as fitness, to your open-water swimming.

-If you’re still getting used to being in the water, then check out this three-week plan for returning to swimming—and tackle this workout below when you’re feeling some fitness returning in the pool.
+If you’re still getting used to being in the water, then check out this three-week plan for returning to swimming – and tackle the workout below when you’re feeling some fitness returning in the pool.

 Warm-up